cheshireoctopus/course_mgmt/docs/api/homework.md

 Method   | POST
 Notes    | This API accepts five different types of objects in data.
 It will return the objects in the same order.

+    /api/homework/ handles multiple operations
-    api/homework/ handles multiple operations, which can be mixed and matched in the same request
+        which can be mixed and matched in the same request

     1. Create a new Homework
         No "id" is present; no "course_id" or "class_id" are present
     2. Create a new Homework and associate it to a previously created Course